sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

 ===================

 By default, :epkg:`onnxruntime` optimizes an ONNX graph as much as it can.
-It removes every node it can, merges duplicates initializer, fuses node into more complex node but more efficient such *FusedMatMul* which deals with transposition as well.
+It removes every node it can, merges duplicated initializers, fuses nodes into more complex node but more efficient such as *FusedMatMul* which deals with transposition as well.
 There are four level of optimization and the final can be saved on a disk to look at it.